 - Your hair dye mixture is ready for use!

 You can use this mixture to wash your hair frequently.
-Some people apply it on dry hair, leave it to sit for 20 minutes before washing it out.
+Some people apply it on dry hair, and leave it to sit for 20 minutes before washing it out.

 While any regular shampoo can work for this mixture, you can purchase the Love Beauty & Planet Rose Shampoo for this process.